Constantin Werner

 He is the script writer and one of the producers of the fantasy feature film In the Lost Lands, which was filmed in 2022 in Poland and released theatrically worldwide in 2025.
 In the Lost Lands is based on a story by George R. R. Martin, adapted by Constantin Werner and Paul W. S. Anderson who also directed.
 It stars Milla Jovovich and Dave Bautista.

+His next feature film is the dark fantasy indie feature Kobold, starring Eric Nelsen, Maille-Rose Smith, Lynn Favin and Susanna Guzman.
+The film was shoot in New York City in 2025.
+Post will be completed in late 2026.
+Release planned for 2027.

 His music video credits include works for the LA bands Scarling, Versailles (musician), Gliss, The Deep Eynde, Punk Bunny, Jasmine Ash and the Sixth Chamber.

 The first public showing of his artwork was at the Red Dot Miami Art Fair December 2019 through blu Egg Interiors & Art Gallery.
 This was followed in December 2020 by his first solo art exhibition Lost Souls with Wönzimer Gallery, Los Angeles and the 2021 group show Salon de Imperfectionism.
 His second solo exhibition World in Ashes with Wönzimer Gallery opened in July 2024.
+In 2025 he participated in the group show Drawing from Imperfectionism again with Wonzimer Gallery In 2026 he participated in a second installement of Drawing from Imperfectionism, this time at Bbam!
+Gallery, Montreal.

 He is the creator and writer of the graphic novel One Night in Prague, which was illustrated by Tadd Galusha.
 The book was picked up by Keenspot and was at first sold in three separate comic issues in 2022.
 The full length version will be published by Simon & Schuster in December 2024.